U.S. flag

 Pathophysiology

 Metabolic syndrome adversely influences several body systems.
-Insulin resistance causes microvascular damage, which predisposes a patient to endothelial dysfunction, vascular resistance, hypertension, and vessel wall inflammation.
-Endothelial damage can impact the homeostasis of the body causing atherosclerotic disease and the development of hypertension.
-Furthermore, hypertension adversely affects several body functions including increased vascular resistance and stiffness causing peripheral vascular disease, structural heart disease comprising of left ventricular hypertrophy and cardiomyopathy, and leading to renal impairment.
+Insulin resistance causes microvascular damage, predisposing patients to endothelial dysfunction, vascular resistance, hypertension, and vessel wall inflammation.
+Endothelial damage can impact the body’s homeostasis, causing atherosclerotic disease and the development of hypertension.[36]
+Furthermore, hypertension adversely affects several body functions, including increased vascular resistance and stiffness, causing peripheral vascular disease, structural heart disease comprising of left ventricular hypertrophy and cardiomyopathy, and leading to renal impairment.

 Accumulated effects of endothelial dysfunction and hypertension due to metabolic syndrome can further result in ischemic heart disease.
-Endothelial dysfunction due to increased levels of plasminogen activator type 1 and adipokine levels can cause thrombogenicity of the blood and hypertension causes vascular resistance through which coronary artery disease can develop.
-Also, dyslipidemia associated with metabolic syndrome can drive the atherosclerotic process leading to symptomatic ischemic heart disease.[9][10]
+Endothelial dysfunction due to increased levels of plasminogen activator inhibitor-1 and adipokine levels can cause thrombogenicity, while hypertension causes vascular resistance by which coronary artery disease can develop.
+Dyslipidemia associated with metabolic syndrome can drive the atherosclerotic process, leading to symptomatic ischemic heart disease.[37][38]

 History and Physical